headforwards-spd/headforwards-website/src/pages/wordpress-blog/2017-08-problems-outsourcing-how-to-solve-them.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2017/08/problems-outsourcing-how-to-solve-them"
+path: /2017/08/problems-outsourcing-how-to-solve-them
-title: "The Problems With Outsourcing & How We Solve Them"
+title: 'The Problems With Outsourcing & How We Solve Them'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/problemswithoutsourcingheadforwards96.jpg, text: 'The Problems With Outsourcing & How We Solve Them'}
+    - {image: //headforwards.com/wp-content/files_mf/problemswithoutsourcingteamheadforwards.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/problemswithoutsourcingscrumheadforwards.jpg, text: ""}
-date: "2017-08-25T14:48:59.000Z"
+date: '2017-08-25T14:48:59.000Z'
-modified: "2018-01-18T11:02:19.000Z"
+modified: '2018-01-18T11:02:19.000Z'
-excerpt: "Outsourcing can be a frightening prospect for many companies.
+excerpt: 'Outsourcing can be a frightening prospect for many companies.
 Moving internal process and workloads over to a third-party organisation isn’t a walk in the park.
 We are faced with a lot of difficult and complex problems when working with clients.
-They are usually unique to a specific project and require us to find new angles …"
+They are usually unique to a specific project and require us to find new angles …'
-categories: ["Informational","Outsourcing"]
+categories:
+    - Informational
+    - Outsourcing
 tags: []
 author:
-  id: "ccc5e2bb-ae99-57b8-bc21-de8892c1d0ac"
+    id: ccc5e2bb-ae99-57b8-bc21-de8892c1d0ac
-  slug: "jake"
+    slug: jake
-  name: "Jake Kimpton"
+    name: 'Jake Kimpton'
-  path: "/author/jake/"
+    path: /author/jake/

 ---
 Outsourcing can be a frightening prospect for many companies.
 Moving internal process and workloads over to a third-party organisation isn’t a walk in the park.
 We are faced with a lot of difficult and complex problems when working with clients.
 They are usually unique to a specific project and require us to find new angles of approach.
 We have identified some of the leading problems faced by businesses looking to outsource and how we solve them.